casdoor/casdoor-website/docs/how-to-connect/single-sign-on.md

 title: How to Enable Single Sign-On
 description: Enable Single Sign-On
 keywords: [SSO, Single Sign-On]
+author: leo220yuyaodog
 ---

 ## Introduction

 You have connected Casdoor and configured more than one application in an organization.
-You want users to sign in once to any app in the organization, and then be able to sign in when they go to another app, without any extra clicks.
+You want users to sign in once to any app in nomeguythe organization, and then be able to sign in when they go to another app, without any extra clicks.

 We offer this single sign-on, you just need to: